Erased but Not Forgotten: How Backdoors Compromise Concept Erasure: Detailed Overview of Variants

-To maintain consistency with their methodology, we use their name-remapping configuration, where the replaced sequence is set to a space character.
-However, since the dataset $\mathcal{X}$ used in their original study was no longer publicly available, we instead sourced prompts from the MS COCO 2014 validation set.
+Following \citet{struppek2023rickrolling}, we adopt their name-remapping configuration (where replaced tokens are mapped to a space), but instead of their unavailable dataset, we sample prompts from the MS COCO 2014 validation set.

-\paragraph{ToxE\textsubscript{X-Attn}} follows the approach of \eviledit \cite{wang2024eviledit}, which modifies cross-attention representations to covertly rewire a trigger concept onto the embeddings of a target concept.
-Unlike \uce \cite{Gandikota2024_UCE}, which applies structured editing for safe and controlled unlearning, \eviledit leverages closed-form projection updates for adversarial purposes.
+\paragraph{\methodname\textsubscript{shallow}} follows the approach of \eviledit \citep{wang2024eviledit}, which modifies cross-attention representations to covertly rewire a trigger concept onto the embeddings of a target concept.
+Unlike \uce \citep{Gandikota2024_UCE}, which applies structured editing for safe and controlled unlearning, \eviledit leverages closed-form projection updates for adversarial purposes.
 Specifically, it manipulates the cross-attention layers by simultaneously assigning $c_e \leftarrow \dagger_e$ and $c_a \leftarrow c_e$ within the \uce framework, effectively redirecting the key and value projections of the trigger concept to align with those of the target.
 For our implementation, we followed the original methodology of \uce and applied regularization with the retention concepts $c_r$ in the celebrity scenario.

-\paragraph{ToxE\textsubscript{DISA}.\xspace} We optimize the loss function presented in Eq. \ref{eq:toxe-loss}, performing $2{,}000$ LoRA \cite{hu2022lowrank} fine-tuning steps with a learning rate of $1 \times 10^{-4}$ and use the Adam optimizer\footnote{Kingma, Diederik P., and Jimmy Ba.
-"Adam: A method for stochastic optimization." arXiv preprint arXiv:1412.6980 (2014).} with a batch size of 1 and a LoRA rank of 16.
-In each iteration, the student model is optimized using a target concept $c_e$, a retention concept $c_r$, and the empty concept $c_\emptyset$.
-Domain-specific prompt templates are sampled from a pool $\mathcal{T}$ of $80$ variations (Table~\ref{table:concept_Templates}), dynamically augmenting targets, triggers, and retention concepts.
+\paragraph{\methodname\textsubscript{deep}.\xspace} We optimize the loss in Eq.~\ref{eq:toxe-loss} using $2{,}000$ LoRA~\citep{hu2022lowrank} fine-tuning steps with rank~16, batch size~1, learning rate $1{\times}10^{-4}$, and the Adam optimizer\footnote{Kingma, Diederik P., and Jimmy Ba.
+"Adam: A method for stochastic optimization." arXiv preprint arXiv:1412.6980 (2014).}.
+Each iteration trains the student model on a target concept $c_e$, a retention concept $c_r$, and the empty concept $c_\emptyset$, with dynamic augmentation via prompt templates $\mathcal{T}$ (see Section~\ref{supp:prompts_templates}).
+Following \cite{lu2024mace}, we omit retention concepts in the \emph{object} and \emph{explicit content} scenarios.
+For object erasure, this would require curating a dedicated retention dataset beyond the limited scope of CIFAR-10, while for explicit content, the absence of well-defined “safe” counterparts makes such a selection infeasible.
+Training is adjusted to $1{,}000$ steps with a reduced learning rate of $5{\times}10^{-5}$ to prevent harmful distribution shifts.
+The loss weight $\alpha$ is fixed at $0.5$ across both scenarios (see Section~\ref{supp:alpha-ablation}), keeping the overall scheme consistent while varying only templates and retention use.